saitaiky/notebook/docs/docs/aws/management/cost.md

 Take note that in reserving your computing capacity, you'll gain **the most discount if you paid everything upfront**.
 This means that the cheapest option among the payment options above is the All Upfront type, and conversely, the most expensive one is the No Upfront.

-:::infoSavings Plans in EC2 vs Reserved Instances **Reserved Instances** are based on the commitment to use an instance at a particular price over a specific period, while **Savings Plans** are based on the commitment to spend a particular dollar amount per hour over a specific period.
+:::info Savings Plans in EC2 vs Reserved Instances **Reserved Instances** are based on the commitment to use an instance at a particular price over a specific period, while **Savings Plans** are based on the commitment to spend a particular dollar amount per hour over a specific period.
 :::